Sweaty-Chair/SC-Tutorial-Manager/README.md

 The tutorial has validator call DemoTutorialValidator which always return true in `IsValidated()` and executing the tutorial.
 You should fill in the logic on how to trigger tutorial here, such as after players playing 15 games.
 A [DemoTutorial.prefab](Assets/SweatyChair/Tutorials/Demo/DemoTutorial.prefab) contains a number of TutorialSteps as children.

-## Using with other SW plugins
+## Other SweatyChair plugins
-- **GameSave/GameSpark** - Check the previous progress of a returning player and skip tutorials if needed.
-Each TutorialValidator should override `IsCompletedForReturnPlayer()` to determine should that tutorial be skipped (set completed) for the returning player.
+- [**StateManager**](Assets/SweatyChair/Common/State/StateManager.cs) - A very simple state machine, using `StateManager.Set(state)`.
+Use this for trigger condition of a tutorial, or filter the check for particular states for minimizing the check performance.
+- **GameSave/GameSpark** - When player uninstall the game and reinstall, game progress is restored from iOS Game Center / Google Play Game / GameSpark / you own server.
+Howwever, the tutorial progress is saved as PlayerPrefs and cannot be restored.
+One way to replace all PlayerPrefs save to online save, or another simply way to restore it is using `IsCompletedForReturnPlayer()` in TutorialValidator, simple return true if some condition met.
 For example, skip first tutorial if player's already level 2. `IsCompletedForReturnPlayer()` could be same to `IsValidated()` in most cases but not neccessary.
-- [**StateManager**](Assets/SweatyChair/Common/State/StateManager.cs) - Trigger tutorial by game state, or filter the check for particular game states for minimizing the check performance.

 ## TODO
 - A detailed documentation for how to setup and configure settings, plus a guide on how to put custom scripts for tutorials.